Controler by Oler Industries

 Know what is faulted

-Useful alarms should point staff toward the issue and help them understand what is safe to run.
+Useful alarms should point staff toward the issue and help them understand what is available to run.

 Get help faster